Before we look at some intraday trading strategies in detail, I have to admit I’m biased. I don’t believe in day-trading for several reasons:

 - Not robust: on the other hand complex pattern and indicator combinations often rely on over-fitted backtests – optimized parameter sets are unlikely to perform as well in the future as they did in the past.

-- No performance advantage: most realistic strategy statistics show no advantage over more long-term strategies which are less time consuming and less error prone.
+- No performance advantage: most realistic strategy statistics show no advantage over mid- and long-term strategies which are less time consuming and less error prone.
 There is a limit to sustainable returns set by the risk one needs to take to get there.
 These risks can be controlled, but that prevents leveraging up beyond a certain point.
 Overtrading will lead to extreme volatility and diminishing growth rates.
-Where are the day-trader billionaires?
+Sustainable compounding at 50%, 100% or more annually would lead to unimaginable wealth within a few years.
+There is no evidence such wealth creators exist – the visible super-rich investors posted returns much closer to normal market returns over long periods of time (15% to 25% per year).

-- Industry of selling secret strategies: almost everyone in the short-term space tries to sell you stuff, often with very little reliable statistical data.
+- Industry of selling secret strategies: almost everyone in the short-term space tries to sell you stuff, often backed up by very little reliable statistical data.
 This, to me, is another sign of the difficulty of making money purely from trading.
 If I had such a great money making machine, I would just procure as much capital as possible to trade it and not bother with selling its signals.
-If I were convinced of its sustainability, I would give back by making it freely available.
+If I were convinced of its sustainability, I would give back by making education freely available – as I do through this blog just like many others who invest over a longer time horizon.

 - Limited capacity: limits to liquidity become more pronounced in the short-term space.
 Slippage quickly becomes a decisive cost factor which is hard to incorporate realistically in backtests.
 This low capacity may exclude many institutional players from using these strategies and give an advantage to smaller retail traders.

-- The advantage of a reliable short-term strategy lies in the possibility to bet on your edge more frequently, which could lead to a higher Sharpe ratio (higher returns at lower volatility).
-The downside to that is that commissions quickly add up and very often eat up all the profits and more…
+- The advantage of a reliable short-term strategy lies in the possibility to bet on your edge more frequently, which could lead to a higher Sharpe ratio (higher returns at lower volatility) – as you can see in the hypothetical example below.
+If this return stream is uncorrelated to longer-term strategies and doesn’t tie up a lot of capital it might make sense to add it to a portfolio.

 But I’m also curious and I keep my eyes open in my research – the dynamics of the space are quite fascinating.